Deep Empirical Risk Minimization in finance: looking into the future: Overlearning

+In all non-trivial decision problems, $v^*_{nt} < v^*:=\inf_{a \in \cC} v(a)$.
+Thus, sufficiently large hypothesis spaces, in-sample, overperform the optimal value $v^*$.
 In optimal control, it is centrally important that the decisions are adapted to the information flow.
-Sufficiently deep or wide neural networks circumvent this restriction by overlearning the data and are thus able to overperform on the \emph{training data}.
-However, as the output of the neural networks is in feedback form, technically the trained actions are always adapted.
-So the issue of non-adaptedness is a subtle and a data-dependent one.
-Indeed, the \emph{coefficients} of the trained networks use the future data explicitly and therefore become \emph{non-adapted} on the \emph{training data} and overperform on this set.
-This observation is quite clear in the examples discussed in the next subsection.
+The above results show that hypothesis spaces circumvent this restriction by predicting the future values the data and are thus able to overperform on the training set. {We emphasize that the training is done in the hypothesis class $\cN_k$ and the elements of $\cN_k$ are of feedback form.
+Hence, they are naturally adapted processes.
+This is further discussed in Remark \ref{r.nonadapted} below.} We refer to this possibility as \emph{overlearning}.